evdcush/TensorFlow-wheels/env-setup-guide.md

 - Or, specifying the config optimization flags in `./configure`:
 > `Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -msse4.1 -msse4.2 -mavx -mavx2 -mfma`

-### The just letting the build default do it for you automatically way
+### The ""just letting the build default do it for you automatically" way
 There's no reason you need to specify any of those optimization flags to the build configuration (**even if you aren't building for your machine/`march`!**)

 #### Understanding `-march=native`